 He introduces himself as Silas: trail name Missionary.
 As we cross the summit, thunder rumbles in the distance.
 We exchange wide-eyed glances.
 “I’m glad I’m not on the summit,” I say.

-We find Mountain Crossings filled with hikers decked out in rain gear.
-The store clerk tells us the hostel is closed, but we fall in with a section hiker, Josh, who offers to share his room in town.
+A sprawling tree, boots strung across every limb, looms above Mountain Crossings.
+Each pair of boots is a souvenir from AT hikers, famously including many who quit upon reaching Neel Gap.
+Hikers decked out in rain gear mill about.
+The store clerk tells us the hostel is closed, putting a damper on my plans to dry off and relax.
+Luckily, we fall in with a section hiker, Josh, who offers to share his room in town.

 “Once you have a family, everything changes.
 My daughter - I live for her.”

 As we wait for a shuttle, a white-bearded man in a tan shirt walks in.
 “Just coming in to see if anyone needs a ride,” he says.